BrendanEich/nil/README.md

 # nil
 __nil__ is nothing. falsey. nada. zero. zip.
 It's a nothing thing that will eat everything you throw at it and return itself.

+## installation
+Installation via npm is the best route.
+Bindings for OS X and Windows are included.

+    npm install nil

+You can also get those bindings [here on github](https://github.com/downloads/Benvie/nil/prebuilt-0.0.6.zip).
+That folder needs to be in the root nil directory.

 ## it does.. what?
 It does a lot of nothing